dangtv/BIRDS/webpage/index.md

 ### WebUI

-Learn to use this WebUI at [instruction for WebUI editor](webui-installation.html)
+Learn to use this WebUI at [the instruction for the WebUI editor](webui-installation.html)

 ### Docker